y-okochi/Megatron-Bridge/CONTRIBUTING.md

 - View your pull request's commit history on GitHub
 - Run `git log --oneline -1` in your local repository
 - Check the commit details in your Git client

+## Contributing Models

+Please see our [documentation](https://docs.nvidia.com/nemo/megatron-bridge/latest/adding-new-models.html) for a detailed guide on contributing new models.